Reactive-Extensions/RxJS/doc/mapping/asyncjs.md

 // => ['one', 'two']
 ```

 Using an object literal can also be achieved with a little bit more work, but totally reasonable.
-Instead of just returning the observable in `flatMap`, we'll add a property to a new object which will contain our key moving forward.
-Then, we'll call `reduce` much as before, copying the values to a new object, and then plucking the value from each time it comes through and adding it to our final object.
+Instead of simply calling `forkJoin`, we first need to extract the observable sequences by calling `map` on the keys we obtained by `Object.keys`.
+Because the order of observable sequences is deterministic, we can then call `map` to transform the array into an object, by calling `reduce` on the array, turning the array into an object with the appropriate keys.

 ```js
 var Rx = require('rx');